Powerful blast rocks Kabul after Afghan army urges civilians to leave Taliban-controlled areas of major city - KVIA

 The Pentagon has said about 95% of US troops have already left, with the Taliban rapidly expanding their presence to large swaths of country.

-The speed at which Afghan security forces have lost control to the Taliban has shocked many and led to concerns that the capital, Kabul, could be next to fall.
+The speed at which Afghan security forces have lost control to the Taliban has shocked many and led to concerns that Kabul could be next to fall.

-Afghan Foreign Minister Haneef Atmar said Tuesday that the Taliban offensive nationwide had killed more than 3,000 people and displaced more than 300,000 in the last few months.

 The-CNN-Wire